nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 component will be converting data in json format into java objects.

 * can save `UserPref` objects in json format and read it back.
+* can save the `ModuleList` data in json format and read it back.
-* can save the module list data in json format and read it back.
+* can save the `ContactList` data in json format and read it back.
-* can save the contact list data in json format and read it back.
+* can save the `TodoList` data in json format and read it back.
-* can save the todo list data in json format and read it back.
+* can save the `EventList` data in json format and read it back.

+#### Json Adapted Objects
+Each of the higher level Json Adapted objects shown in the storage diagram above is dependent on other lower level Json Adapted objects related to their feature type.

+* `JsonAdaptedModule` is dependent on `JsonAdaptedTag`, `JsonAdaptedGradeTracker` and `JsonAdaptedZoomLink`.
+    * `JsonAdaptedGradeTracker` is dependent on `JsonAdaptedAssignment`
+* `JsonAdaptedContact` is dependent on `JsonAdaptedTag`, `JsonAdaptedGradeTracker` and `JsonAdaptedZoomLink`.
+* `JsonAdaptedTask` is dependent on `JsonAdaptedTag`.
+* `JsonAdaptedEvent` is dependent on `JsonAdaptedTag`.
 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.